 Denver has pretty much anything a person could want for a vacation destination.
 All major sports, amazing outdoor recreation, a booming music scene, world-class shopping, and delicious and eclectic restaurants.

-Plus, add in the mountains and everything that comes along with that.
+Plus, add in the majestic Rocky Mountains and everything that comes along with that.

 Seriously, what more could you want??